 Depending on the responses received during the registration period, and where requested by the stakeholders, a public meeting may be held during the impact assessment phase of the project, ensuring that the COVID-19 Regulation requirements are met.
-Stakeholders will be informed of the COVID-19 Regulation requirements, if any, that will be enforced during the meeting.
+Should a meeting be required, where possible online meetings will be held, and where stakeholders do not have internet access, the meetings will be held with no more than 50 stakeholders in attendance.
+Stakeholders will be informed of the COVID-19 Regulation requirements that will be enforced during the meeting.

-Where necessary, comments and issues raised by I&APs during the commenting period will be consolidated into the Final EIAR and EMPr with the relevant response issued by the EAP.
+Where necessary, comments and issues raised by I&AP's during the commenting period will be consolidated into the Final EIAR and EMPr with the relevant response issued by the EAP.
 The Final EIAR and EMPr will then be submitted to the DMR for decision making.
 The comments will also be collated into the CRR that will form an Appendix to the Final EIAR.